elliehelisky/awesomewm/README.md

 Ellie's Build of AwesomeWM.

 # Reasoning
-DWM Broke on me, too lazy to fix it.
-Now I am am forced to use AwesomeWM.
+DWM Broke with my last Gentoo Emerge.
+Decided to jump ship to AwesomeWM